dnw6/vbe/_drafts/duplicate-and-delete-node.md

 ---
-title: Duplicate/Delete Element how I love thee
+title: Duplicate and Delete Element how I love thee
 description: The awesome usefulness of duplicate and delete element functions in browser dev tools
 date: 2021-02-19
 tags: